Potato Pizza and the Correct Flour to Use for Pizza Dough

 make sure the potato slices are super thin.

 So experiment a little with the pizza doughs.
 Try a little bread flour blended with some all-purpose, or get some Italian 00 flour and see how you like that.
 It's fun.
 And if you haven't tried making pizza at home, it's just so easy.
 Get a pizza stone and whip up a batch of dough.
-You can even make the dough the night before, stick it in the fridge and then bring it out a couple of hours before dinner to come to room temperature and rise.
+Making the dough the day before is ideal because it allows it to develop a lot of flavor.
+Just make the dough, let it rise and then stick it in the fridge.
+Bring it out a couple of hours before dinner to come to room temperature and rise.
 I do that all the time.

 Potato Pizza